AxelSchneewind/euclidean-shopa-approximation/README.md

 compute_shopa --graph-file aegaeis-ref.graph -o output-dir/ -e 0.5 -q $(find_nodes --graph-file aegaeis-ref.graph -b -r 2 | sed -z -e 's/\n/,/g')

 ```
-Selects two random boundary vertices and computes a shortest path between them and writes the results to the given output directory.
+Selects two random boundary vertices, computes a shortest path between them and writes the results to the given output directory.
+To also output the shortest path tree as a .gl file, also pass `-tNUM` (with `NUM` being the maximal number of nodes to output).
+To enable A\*, pass `-a`.

 ## Experiments